Thank you 21,000 times for all your support

-It's been a year since we set up our Jeff’s Way – the foundation in memory of Whitco founder Jeff Whitaker.
-We were delighted to see that the results of ourfundraising work - and the generosity of our team, our suppliers and customers realise a total of £15,000.
+In March 2018 we set up Jeff’s Way – the foundation in memory of Whitco founder Jeff Whitaker.
+We were delighted to see that the results of our fundraising work - and the generosity of our team, our suppliers and customers realise a total of £21,000.
 It's been a magnificent effort, but it's only the start of something great.

 Jeff's Way supports three pillars that supported Jeff's career: Education, Security and Opportunity.
-So far, we have donated £6,000 to two of our chosen good causes: £3,000 each to the RNLI and the Peterborough Sea Cadets.
+So far, we have donated £9,000 to three chosen good causes: £3,000 each to the RNLI, Northampton College and the Peterborough Sea Cadets.
 There will be more news soon about our forthcoming donations - and our work to raise more money and support our chosen causes.

 Education, opportunity and security - building a legacy